bsemmann/cs400-project4/bsemmann_Back_End_Developer_2/README.txt

 Contributions Week 1:
 ---------------------
-Create the back end java class and began writing the get and other methods used for easy access to various points of data
+Create the back end java class and began writing the getState and getWinner methods used to retrieve the state and the winner of the election in that state with one simple call to one of these methods.

 Contributions Week 2:
 ---------------------